Formal Statement

 08. The short-term/long-term distinction dissolves.
 There are not two memory systems.
 There is influence at different timescales. \(C\) carries influence that decays over seconds — what is traditionally called working memory. \(W\) carries influence that persists across a lifetime — what is traditionally called long-term memory.
 The difference is the time constant of the substrate, not the nature of the operation.
 The forgetting curve is not the rate at which the brain loses what it stored.
 It is the rate at which successive autoregressive compression reduces the specificity needed for regeneration.

-09. A single optimization process shapes both behavior and representation. \(W\) is continuously modified by a process that jointly achieves two outcomes.
-First, it shapes the system to generate states whose motor components, acting through the world and returning as sensation, are favorable — this is behavioral optimization.
+09. A single optimization process shapes both the trajectory and its format. \(W\) is continuously modified by a process that jointly achieves two outcomes.
+First, it shapes the system to generate experiential states that tend to be followed by favorable returning sensation — this is behavioral optimization, achieved indirectly through temporal contiguity.
 Second, it shapes the system to generate \(y_t\) in a format that the generator can most effectively condition on in the next cycle — this is representational optimization, entirely within the loop.
 The system does not just learn what to generate; it learns how to generate in a form optimized for its own subsequent ingestion.
 Development is partly the progressive refinement of output format.
 Inner speech may be specifically useful because linguistic tokens are a format co-optimized with the machinery that runs on them.

 10. Consciousness is the autoregressive stream.
 The serial, contextual sequence of generated states \(y_t\) is not merely correlated with conscious experience.
 It is conscious experience.
 Unity of consciousness follows structurally: one generator, one output at each moment.
 The stream quality of experience follows from the autoregressive dependence of each state on its predecessor.
 The binding problem dissolves at the architectural level — components were never separate in the generator.
 What enters the generated sequence is conscious; what remains in \(E\) without being integrated into \(y\) is not.
 Attention and consciousness are the same thing: the funneling of parallel state into serial generation.
 The deeper question — why this architecture constitutes subjectivity — is addressed in the full theoretical treatment.

-Perception, memory, action, learning, language, reasoning, consciousness, and imagination are all instances of \(\mathcal{G}\) — the same operation seen from different angles or at different timescales.
+Perception, memory, learning, language, reasoning, consciousness, and imagination are all instances of \(\mathcal{G}\) — the same operation seen from different angles or at different timescales.
+Behavior is a consequence of that operation, not a separate computation.
 Cognition is one equation.

 Why This Architecture